 Sepsis, defined as life-threatening organ dysfunction caused by a dysregulated host response to infection, remains a major healthcare problem worldwide and affects millions of people each year [1, 2].
 Early identification and appropriate initial management including the start of antibiotic treatment and fluid resuscitation improves outcomes [2, 3].
-In addition, monitoring of patients during treatment both for timely escalation of therapy in case of treatment response has an important impact on patient recovery.
+In addition, monitoring of patients during treatment both for timely escalation of therapy in case of treatment failure and de-escalation in case of a favorable treatment response has an important impact on patient recovery.
 [1, 2] This also includes early de-escalation or cessation of antibiotic treatment once a patient's condition has stabilized, with signs indicating progression towards the resolution of infection.